-Property owners who receive a Letter of Full Compliance are eligible for a State Tax Credit equal to the cost of the deleading expenses, or $1,500, whichever is less.
+With this letter, you are eligible for a State Tax Credit equal to the cost of the deleading expenses, or $1,500, whichever is less.

-- Property owners who receive a Letter of Interim Control are eligible for a State Tax Credit of up to $500.
+With this letter you are eligible for a State Tax Credit of up to $500.
 This $500 amount applies toward the $1,500 limit.

 Get the Lead Out

 This program provides low cost financing to owners of 1-4 family properties to remove lead paint.

 Loans for residents:

 - For owner-occupants who meet the income guidelines, 0% deferred payment loans are available.

 These loans are not due until the sale, transfer or refinancing of the property.